MarioCanudas/Aether/README.md

 - Financial goals tracking
 - Template system for reusable configurations

+>[!WARNING]
-## The user can use the manual transaction input or the statement extraction transaction input, but right now the app cannot delete the duplicates from these types of transaction inputs
+>The user can use the manual transaction input or the statement extraction transaction input, but right now the app cannot delete the duplicates from these types of transaction inputs

 **Important Limitation**: The application currently supports two transaction input methods: